Ankouno/SMW-Data/Glitch List.md

 * If Mario enters a room too far to the right, the level will display past the screen borders for a bit before snapping back and glitching some of the Map16 graphics until they are reloaded.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=8752)
 * Collecting enough silver coins produced by a silver P-switch will start giving Mario glitched 5-up and coin score sprites.
 [Fix (for 5-up)](http://www.smwcentral.net/?p=section&a=details&id=4418)
 * Collecting enough 1-ups from hitting/bouncing off of enough enemies will eventually cause the point counter to loop back to 100 points.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=4254)
+* A byproduct of the above is right when the consecutive enemies stomped counter ([$7E1697](https://www.smwcentral.net/?p=nmap&m=smwram&u=0#7E1697)) loops, a glitched sound effect occurs ($60, since the game tries to read a RTS instruction as a sound fx pointer), and depending on the emulator it keeps playing glitched sounds indefinitely until another sound replaces it or you exit the level.
+[Video](https://youtu.be/6j9zBwQgmWU)
 * Bouncing off Wigglers enough will start giving Mario glitched score sprites.
 [Video](https://youtu.be/7nwktrDawdM) - [Fix](http://www.smwcentral.net/?p=section&a=details&id=4441)
 * Generating enough score sprites in a short enough time can cause early ones to get overwritten, preventing the value for it from actually being added.
 * Despawning a score sprite offscreen before it's processed will cause the value for it to not actually be added.